Preparing for Winter: Emergency Preparedness Checklist

 Pack an Emergency Kit

-Assemble an emergency kit for your car, including items such as blankets, a snow shovel, an ice scraper, jumper cables, and non-perishable snacks.
+Assemble an emergency kit for your car, including blankets, a snow shovel, an ice scraper, mittens or warm gloves, comfy boots, a scarf, jumper cables, flares, and non-perishable snacks.
 This will come in handy if you get stranded on the road.
 What Happens When Roadways Shut Down?
+Being able to add layers of clothing can reduce the risk of lowered body temperature if you’re stuck in your car during a blizzard and related extreme cold temperatures.

 Your kit should also have a change of clothes to get you out of wet clothing.
-Winter weather is cold weather and the chance of frostbite and hypothermia are real.
-Some of the signs of frostbite are muscle and joints getting stiff, numb, cold, and pale skin, the feeling of pins and needles in fingers and toes, some loss of feeling, burning and stinging sensations, and more.
-Don’t wait, get medical help ASAP if you or your loved ones experience these things.
+Winter weather is cold, and the chance of frostbite and hypothermia is high.
+Some signs of frostbite are muscle and joints getting stiff, numb, cold, and pale skin, pins and needles in fingers and toes, some loss of feeling, burning and stinging sensations, and more.
+Don’t wait; get medical help ASAP if you or your loved ones experience these things.

 Extended time in the cold can bring on hypothermia and related symptoms.
-Some things to look for are memory loss, drowsiness, disorientation, shivering, dizziness, weak pulse, clumsiness, slurred speech, and even loss of consciousness.
-If you experience these symptoms try to get to a health professional as soon as possible.
+Some things to look for are memory loss, drowsiness, disorientation/confusion, shivering, dizziness, weak pulse, clumsiness, slurred speech, and even loss of consciousness.
+If you experience these symptoms, contact a health professional immediately.

-During the winter months, I suggest you carry a bag of sand or cat litter in your vehicle.
-The contents can be used to get better traction on slippery roads during or after blizzards, whether snow, sleet, or an ice storm.
+I suggest you carry a bag of sand, rock salt, or cat litter in your vehicle during the winter months.
+The contents can improve traction on slippery roads during or after blizzards, whether snow, sleet or an ice storm.
+Please consider getting a Carbon Monoxide Detector and a Natural Gas Leak Detector.

 More Tips to Check Out